digitalghost-dev/poke-cli/docs/Infrastructure_Guide/index.md

 !!! note

     Keep in mind that the purpose of this project is to explore and learn new tools, services, and programming languages.
-    Some design choices might be overkill, included purely for learning, or might not make much sense at all.
+    Some design choices might be overkill or not make much sense at all, but included purely for learning.

     I'm not an expert!
 If you notice anything strange or think something could be improved, please feel free to open a [GitHub Issue](https://github.com/digitalghost-dev/poke-cli/issues) and offer a suggestion.